MaxGroiss/Geha-App-Release/README.md

     - **Discard Changes**: Discards all changes made.
     - **Apply Changes**: Applies and saves all changes made.

-# Realese Notice and Update Information
+# Release Notice and Update Information